$BlogRSDUrl$>

 My opponent has been running an endorsement from our former representative and former county clerk Jim Fowler touting his "values."
 I keep wondering if according to those values it's OK to stretch the truth a wee bit about your experience.

-As previously mentioned, the Phelps campaign has been disseminating claims that he has “tried over 25 criminal and civil jury trials in State and Federal Court,” naming various jurisdictions.
+mentioned, the Phelps campaign has been disseminating claims that he has “tried over 25 criminal and civil jury trials in State and Federal Court,” naming various jurisdictions.

 No doubt he has sat at counsel table, either by himself or with a senior partner, during some personal injury or other civil cases since he graduated from law school in 1995.